-Even though the abacus is one of the oldest tools of arithmetic calculations, many parents come to us with the query what is abacus.
-However, when we explain it to them, they generally acknowledge having used it or played with it in their childhoods.
+Even though the Abacus is one of the oldest tools of arithmetic calculations, many parents come to us with the query what Abacus maths.
+However, when we explain it to them, they generally acknowledge its use or playing with it in their childhoods.
 This makes it easier for us to explain to them the benefits of enrolling their kids in Supermaths.

 Abacus Maths: What is an abacus

-Once we have satisfied the query, what abacus is, we help kids understand the value of the beads.
-They are taught to think of the beads as numbers.
-Each bead in the upper deck is valued 5 while those in the lower deck, each has a value of 1.
+Once we have satisfied the query, what Abacus is, we help kids understand the value of the beads.
+We teach them to think of the beads as numbers.
+Each bead in the upper deck values 5 while those in the lower deck, each has a value of 1.

 Abacus Maths: Counting on the abacus

-Once the kid is well versed with the values of the beads, he is taught to do simple calculations by moving the beads up or down.
-Kids might take some time to get used to this and all Supermaths Abacus teachers are specifically trained to teach kids to calculate using the abacus.
+Once the kid is well versed with the values of the beads, we teach him to do simple calculations by moving the beads up or down.
+Kids might take some time to get used to this and all Supermaths.
+We train our Abacus teachers specifically to teach kids to calculate using the abacus.
 By repeatedly making them do simple and easy calculations, the teachers incorporate what abacus is, into their system.

 We also start teaching the finger technique to the kids by this point.
 Mastering the finger technique is an important part of educating the kids on what abacus is.
-Once they are taught the use of the fingers in moving the beads, the eye, hand and brain coordination improves.
+Once they know how to use their fingers in moving the beads, the eye, hand and brain coordination improves.
 They also gain proficiency in using the abacus.

 To count the beads, the kids have to move the beads towards the dividing beam.
-Beads placed near or touching the bean are taken as counted.
+We take the beads which are near or are touching the beads as counted.